timurrrr/ft86/performance_driving/track_day_prep.md

 * Brake pads
   * Factory brake pads are not designed for high temperatures either, even the ones that come in the Performance Package.
 Ask me how I know...
-  * Overheated pads can both wear faster and fade faster.
-If your pads are prone to overheating, cooldown laps are recommended.
   * For God's sake, don't listen to Miata people who say you can use Hawk HPS/HP+.
 Miatas are ligher and slower.
 "Oh no what has happened to my brake rotors" and "why did the brake pad fall apart" complaints pop up ~weekly in